ZackWilde27/FlatOut2-HLSLToSHA/README.md

 <br>

 If the game fails the only error message you'll get is "Failed to create effect" with no explanation, but the error message exists in the game's memory.
-Using cheat engine if you search for the string "X error" you will find all of the compiler errors.
+Using cheat engine if you search for the string "error X" you will find all of the compiler errors.